benjivrik/JavaBasicQ_As/README.md

 Day 26: User

-Day 27: Challenge XII - GUI for collecting user information
+Day 27: GUI for collecting user information

-Day 28:
+Day 28: Challenge XII - GUI for collecting User information (Using User from Day26)

-Day 29:
+Day 29: Challenge XIII - GUI - User information - Write information in your file

-Day 30:
+Day 30: Challenge XIV - Moving a Drawing in your GUI